 The use of malware analysis sandboxes as the silver bullet against advanced, persistent threats became popular over a decade ago.
 Back then, malware authors had already found ways to evade tools based on static analysis (such as traditional antivirus software products) using techniques such as polymorphism, metamorphism, encryption, obfuscation and anti-reversing protection.
 As a result, malware analysis sandboxes are now considered the last line of defense against advanced threats.

 The operating principle of a sandbox is simple – determine if a file is malicious or not based on its observed behavior in a controlled environment.
 The sandbox allows the malware to perform all of its malicious operations and records the resulting behavior.
 After some time, the analysis is stopped and the result is examined and scanned for typical malicious behavior patterns.
 Since detection is not based on signatures, sandboxes can even detect zero-day and targeted malware (which typically has never been seen before by security researchers or analyzed in an antivirus lab).

 Obviously, behavior-based malware detection only works if the observed file actually performs malicious operations during its analysis.
 If – for whatever reason – no harmful operations are executed during the analysis, the sandbox concludes that the file under examination is benign.
 Malware authors are always looking for new, innovative ways to evade sandbox detection by concealing the real behavior of malware.
 We’ve grouped these approaches into three categories:

 This first approach detects the presence of a sandbox by looking for small differences between a sandbox environment and a real victim’s system.
 If a sandbox is detected, malware usually reacts in one of two different ways: it either terminates immediately (which is in itself suspicious) or it shows non-malicious behavior and performs only benign operations.
-An example of this is analyzed here, where the sample: attempts to detect if it is running inside a virtual machine (VM) and looks to see if there is an application sandbox running (Sandboxie).
+An example of this is shown in Figure 1, where the sample: attempts to detect if it is running inside a virtual machine (VM) and looks to see if there is an application sandbox running (Sandboxie).